 Take your time searching for an accountant who can provide all the services you need.
 Once you begin working with your accountant, they can act as a trusted adviser as you grow your company.

-By handling daily bookkeeping tasks for your small business, you can save a lot of money on accounting services.
 Patriot’s easy-to-use online accounting software is made for small business owners.
-We offer free, U.S.-based support to answer your questions.
+And, we offer free, USA-based support to answer your questions.
 Try it for free today.

 This article has been updated from its original publication date of November 3, 2016.This is not intended as legal advice; for more information, please click here.